 It is common for the executor to be an heir of the estate.

 If you’re the executor of the will, you’re responsible for getting probate.

 To get probate, you can either:

-- Do this yourself which usually costs a few hundred pounds to do.
+- do it yourself which usually costs a few hundred pounds to do.

-The costs are usually paid out of the estate, provided there is sufficient money to do so.
+The costs are usually paid out of the estate, provided there is enough money to do so.

 Use a probate specialist

 If you don’t feel up to the task or if it’s a complicated estate, then it’s a good idea to use a probate specialist.

 It’s also sensible to use one if there are doubts over the validity of a will.